laelnasan/test-netdev-prod/README.md

 The netdevconf site presents two types of post: [news](#news) and [sessions](#sessions).
 The former follows the idea of a blog post, with a defined date and title.
-The latter, however, does not benefit from date information, and may be listed in order of creation, being closer to the concept of a *draft* in Jekyll.
+The latter, however, does not benefit from date information and may be listed in order of creation, being closer to the concept of a *draft* in Jekyll.

 #### news

-To add a news, simply add a file in the `news/_posts` directory following the convention `YYYY-MM-DD-name-of-news.md` and include the necessary front matter.
+To add a news post, simply add a file in the `news/_posts` directory following the convention `YYYY-MM-DD-name-of-news.md` and include the necessary front matter.
 Take a look at the source examples to get an idea about how it works.

 #### sessions

+Sessions may be created as drafts.
+Just create a file in `sessions/<type>/_drafts` where `<type>` is the session type (singular lowercase).

 Drafts are posts without date information (hence no file name convention) that are not supposed to be in a production build by default.
 Therefore, the option `--drafts` must be passed in order to Jekyll to render properly.

 ```bash
 # run jekyll server for local preview